- About Us

 The relationship between sleep and weight is a two-way street.
-Lack of sleep can lead to weight gain; weight gain can lead to lack of sleep.
-Take steps to break those tight links and our weight, energy, and overall health will improve.
+Lack of sleep can lead to weight gain; weight gain can lead to a lack of sleep.
+Please take steps to break those close links, and our weight, energy, and overall health will improve.

-Chronic sleep deprivation leads to the elevation of cortisol in the evenings, a time when levels should be diminishing.
-When cortisol levels are chronically high, insulin resistance, a key factor leading to weight gain and a sharply increased risk of type 2 diabetes.
+Chronic sleep deprivation leads to elevated cortisol in the evenings, when levels should diminish.
+When chronically high cortisol levels, insulin resistance is a crucial factor leading to weight gain.
+It sharply increases the risk of type 2 diabetes.
 Chronic sleep deprivation also changes the release of growth hormones.
-Our body 2 smaller pulses and 1 big pulse before and after falling asleep.
-It sends one large pulse of the hormone after falling asleep and two smaller pulses before you fall asleep.
-This exposes tissues to growth hormone for a longer period and is probably a factor in reducing glucose tolerance.
+Our body has two smaller pulses and one big pulse before and after falling asleep.
+It sends one large hormone pulse after falling asleep and two smaller pulses before you fall asleep.
+It exposes tissues to growth hormones for longer and is a factor in reducing glucose tolerance.

-Having sleep loss, the hormones control the appetite and it makes you hungry!
-In fact, they make you hungrier than you should be relative to how much energy you’re expending by staying awake.
-Our level of the hormone leptin, which regulates how satiated you feel, drops markedly if you don’t get enough sleep, so you feel hungry even if you’ve eaten recently.
-At the same time, our level of the hormone ghrelin, which stimulates our appetite, goes up, making you feel even hungrier—and crave carbohydrates to satisfy our appetite.
-It’s not a lack of willpower that’s making you eat cookies late at night—it’s a lack of sleep.
+When having sleep loss, the hormones control the appetite, making you hungry!
+They make you hungrier than you should be, relative to how much energy you expend by staying awake.
+Our level of the hormone leptin, which regulates how satiated you feel, noticeably drops if you don’t get enough sleep, so you feel hungry even if you’ve eaten recently.
+At the same time, our hormone ghrelin, which stimulates our appetite, goes up, making us feel even hungrier—and we crave carbohydrates to satisfy our hunger.
+It’s not a lack of willpower making you eat cookies late at night—it’s a lack of sleep.

 In severe sleep apnea, they can happen as often as 30 times or more in an hour.
 After a breathing pause, you usually wake up with a choking noise or snort.
-Often, you go back to sleep right away, without realizing you woke up.
-Poor quality of sleep leads to daytime sleepiness, putting you at risk for car crashes and workplace accidents.
+You often go back to sleep immediately without realizing you woke up.
+Poor sleep quality leads to daytime sleepiness, putting you at risk for car crashes and workplace accidents.
 In the long term, obstructive sleep apnea can cause the same chronic illnesses that sleeping too little does, including high blood pressure, heart attacks, diabetes, and cancer.
 It’s also associated with cognitive and behavioral disorders.

-Sleep apnea is a serious medical problem that can be treated with breathing devices such as positive pressure masks, but lifestyle changes, particularly weight loss, are key.
+Sleep apnea is a severe medical problem that is treatable with breathing devices such as positive pressure masks, but lifestyle changes, particularly weight loss, are essential.

 With COPD, shortness of breath can make sleep difficult.
-People who have COPD and are also overweight or obese have even more trouble sleeping, which in turn can make their COPD symptoms worse.
-Exercise is very helpful for COPD, but it’s hard to do it when you have a lack of sleep.
+People who have COPD and are also overweight or obese have even more trouble sleeping, which can worsen their COPD symptoms.
+Exercise is helpful for COPD, but it’s hard to do when you lack sleep.
 Losing weight can help improve sleep and raise energy levels.

 Painful joints from arthritis can keep you up at night.
 Anti-inflammatory drugs and pain medication may help with sleep, but they can also bring additional problems, such as digestive upsets and possible dependence.
 Just as being overweight or obese is a significant risk factor for developing arthritis, losing weight is one of the best remedies.
 That’s hard to do if lack of sleep is causing hunger and painful joints are limiting your activity, but the improvement in arthritis symptoms from weight loss can be significant.

 Solving sleep loss and weight gain problems will lead to better health.
 The key is putting the brakes on weight gain by finding ways to get more high-quality sleep.
-Addressing medical issues such as sleep apnea and pain will help to have better sleep.
-More often, the issue is a simple lack of sleep.
+Addressing medical issues such as sleep apnea and pain will help improve sleep.
+More often, the problem is a simple lack of sleep.
 Work schedules and life issues can mean a solid night’s sleep is low on the priority list.
-We can improve our work and personal life if we put to sleep up to the top list.
+We can improve our work and personal life if we put to rest at the top list.
 Being well-rested helps provide more energy and can improve your outlook on life in general.
-When that happens, the ability to make dietary changes and stay focused on healthy eating really improves.
+When that happens, the ability to make dietary changes and focus on healthy eating improves.